raymour123/Data-Types-and-Variables-HW/README.md

 #### Deliverable

-Tomorrow we'll learn how to _fork_ the repository, _clone_ it to your computer,  _commit_ your changes, _push_ your commits it to github, then finally submit a _pull request_ to submit your code to us.
+Tomorrow we'll learn how to _fork_ the repository, _clone_ it to your computer,  _commit_ your changes, _push_ your commits to github, then finally submit a _pull request_ to send your code to us.
 For now, just save your code and remember where it is :)